Event Agenda

 16:00 – 17:00

-Rethinking Sustainability Models for CSO Resilience in Access to Justice - This session will examine the challenges of donor dependency in legal aid services by CSOs and explore sustainable, context-specific models to ensure long-term access to justice.
+This session will examine the challenges of donor dependency in legal aid services by CSOs and explore sustainable, context-specific models to ensure long-term access to justice.
+It will discuss alternatives like Legal Aid Funds, public-private partnerships, state support, and community financing.
+Drawing on global best practices, the session aims to develop practical recommendations to strengthen CSO resilience and financial independence.

 Speakers

-Flora Henry Mpesha (Monitoring and Evaluation Officer, Taswira ya Haki Paralegal), Lilian Mkusa (Senior Project Manager, CARE Tanzania), Linus Kahendaguza (President's Office, TAMISEMI)
+Speakers: Flora Henry Mpesha (Monitoring and Evaluation Officer, Taswira ya Haki Paralegal), Lilian Mkusa (Senior Project Manager, CARE Tanzania), Linus Kahendaguza (President's Office, TAMISEMI)

 Venue:Main Hall